 Take ¼ of the cookie dough and put in a separate bowl.
 Zest one lime— put part in the cookie dough and save part to sprinkle over the cookies immediately after taking them out of the oven.
 Squeeze the juice of ½ of the lime into the cookie dough.
 Add a bit more powdered sugar if necessary.

-Take ¼ of the cookie dough and put in a separate bowl.
+The next ¼ of the cookie dough should be put in a separate bowl.
 Wash 5 fresh strawberries, remove tops, and crush berries.
 You can add just the juice, but I also like to put pieces of the crushed berries in too, so make they are cut small enough.
 Add a bit more powdered sugar— and be even a bit of flour too, depending on how juicy those strawberries are!

 Take ¼ of the cookie dough and put in a separate bowl.
 Wash about 10 black raspberries; crush berries.
 Because the seeds are so large, make sure to strain the crushed raspberries so that only the juice is added to the cookie mixture.
 Add a bit more powdered sugar if necessary.